rsdk/text2mp3/README.md

 ### Text to be converted
 data_in/text.csv

-- First column is the file name to bne created.
+- First column is the file name to be created.
-- Second column is the Text to be sopken.
+- Second column is the Text to be spoken.

     welcome_de;Willkommen, ich hoffe du hast Spaß beim Lernen.